Gronis/OpenEcs/README.md

     this->value = value;
   };
 };

+// Constructor is optional even with Property components.
+// However this assignment operator will not work without
+// a given constructor.
+struct Health : Property<int>{};

 ```

 Now we should have some useful operator implementations for the health component which enables cleaner code